 In this case, you may have a problem because it’s either law enforcement or some public services organization.
 If it’s law enforcement then it’s likely they have a warrant.
 This means you’re in trouble.
 But be sure to ask and see the warrant.

 If it’s a public service organization then they probably have the authorization to fly.
 But in this case, they should not be there for too long and it won’t be a repeated flight.

 How To Stop A Drone: DON’T DO THIS!

 Let’s say you’re a bit of a wacko.
 You’re bad news.
 For you, the law is merely a set of suggestions you might want to consider, and the police are of little concern for someone of your stature.

 Or perhaps you are employed by a foreign government and therefore you have diplomatic immunity in the US.
 If this is you, then read on.

 Birds & Drones

 One of the crazier ideas that we’ve come across is to use birds to attack the drone.
-Although birds are definetly a hazard for drones, the idea of becoming a falconer seems like a pretty huge investment in time and effort.
+Birds are definitely a hazard for drones.
+But the idea of becoming a falconer seems like a pretty huge investment in time and effort.

 We’ve seen similar recommendations to deploy an attack drone.
 Strange idea because your solution to getting rid of one drone over your property is to have two drones over your property.
-Also this is going to be a very expensive solution, not to mention that it’s a one-time solution.
-Assuming that you could actually take down the drone with your drone, you have to buy a new one to do it next time.
+Also, this is going to be a very expensive solution, not to mention that it’s a one-time solution.
+Assuming that you could actually take down the drone with your drone, you have to pay for repairs or buy a new one to do it next time.

 In addition to being kind of whacky, both of these ideas intentionally damage drones so they are not legal.